1984hosting/1984-connector-for-dk-and-woocommerce/README.md

 # Introduction

-We need a WordPress/WooCommerce plugin that can communicate with bookkeeping software known as [DK](https://dk.is/), and others in the future.
+Woocoo is a WordPress/WooCommerce plugin that can communicate with bookkeeping software known as [DK](https://dk.is/), and others in the future.

 While our need is specifically for DK at the moment, we envision support all of the following in the future: